elixir-inspector/ref_inspector/README.md

 ### Internal Domains

-To exclude some domains from parsing you can mark them as `:internal` using your configuration:
+To exclude some domains from parsing you can mark them as internal using your configuration:

 ```elixir
 config :ref_inspector,